-Citation with stable link: Philip A. Harland, 'Judeans: Mnaseas, Poseidonios, Apollonios Molon, Diodoros, Apion, and Damokritos on the statue of a donkey and on human sacrifice (second century BCE and on),' Last modified October 13, 2022, http://philipharland.com/Blog/?p=6681.
+Citation with stable link: Philip A. Harland, 'Judeans: Mnaseas, Poseidonios, Apollonios Molon, Diodoros, Apion, and Damokritos on the statue of a donkey and on human sacrifice (second century BCE and on),' Ethnic Relations and Migration in the Ancient World, last modified February 26, 2023, http://philipharland.com/Blog/?p=6681.

 Comments: It seems that the earliest circulating legend about there being a donkey image in the Jerusalem temple comes from Mnaseas of Patara, who writes around 200 BCE.
 There were at least two main slanderous stories that circulated about Judeans (Jews) in connection with the activity of the Seleukid king Antiochos Epiphanes in entering the temple in Jerusalem in 170 BCE, one of which seems to build on the earlier idea of an image of a donkey.
 On the one hand are two variant stories that both suggest that Antiochos discovered an image of a donkey in some form within the temple (one variant preserved by Diodoros and the other by Apion via Poseidonios and / or Apollonios Molon).
 On the other hand is a story about the supposed Judean custom of engaging in human sacrifice (from Apion via Poseidonios and / or Apollonion Molon).

 The charge of human sacrifice, in particular, was very common within ethnographic material about “barbarian” peoples.
 The notion that Judeans would worship a donkey (as in Apion’s version but not Diodoros’) may be connected with the attempt to depict Judeans as a spin-off of Egyptians, who are regularly put down for “worshipping animals” in ethnographic writing.